 John Morison died in April of 1896.
 Emily Hopkins continued to live at 26 Marlborough until her death in 1899.

-On June 8, 1900, 26 Marlborough was purchased from the Morison family by real estate broker and trust company officer Frederick Josiah Bradlee.
+On June 8, 1900, 26 Marlborough was purchased from the Morison family by Frederick Josiah Bradlee, a real estate broker.
 He and his wife, Eliza Whitwell (Thomas) Bradlee, made it their home.
 They previously had lived at 59 Chestnut.
-They continued to live at 26 Marlborough in 1906, but had moved to New York City hy 1907.
+They also maintained a home at Marblehead Neck.

 Henry Whitney purchased 26 Marlborough as the home of his son-in-law and daughter, cotton mill treasurer Herbert Lyman and Ruth Bowman (Whitney) Lyman, who had married in June of 1906.
 On February 19, 1907, he transferred the property to Ruth Lyman.